ypoluektovich/notube/src/main/scripts/README.txt

-║ present on the command line and is valid, the video will be retrieved and    ║ ║ saved in the file <clip_id>.<format_id> in the working directory.            ║ ║                                                                              ║ ║ In GUI mode, NoYube will attempt to register an icon in your system          ║ ║ notification area ('system tray' for you Windows users).
+║ present on the command line and is valid, the video will be retrieved and    ║ ║ saved in the file <clip_id>.<format_id> in the working directory.            ║ ║                                                                              ║ ║ In GUI mode, NoTube will attempt to register an icon in your system          ║ ║ notification area ('system tray' for you Windows users).
 If the tray is      ║ ║ unavailable, a single retrieval request will be made, and then NoTube will   ║ ║ exit no matter the outcome.
 If, however, NoTube is able to register a tray   ║